mattblasa/Enhancing-ML-Flow-with-Comet/README.md

 <b>Using Project File</b>

 <i>NOTE: that Comet API Key has been removed from project file, for privacy reasons.
-You will need to add your experiment API key to log data from Databricks </i>
+You will need to add your experiment API key to use part of this code </i>

-To install the file to a Databricks notebook, download the repository and upload the file via the import notbooks option in Databricks.
-To access file import, first right click in the workspace and click "import"

 ![Logo](https://i.ibb.co/QbnQqyR/Import.png)
 <br>